 - A. Purpose.
-The preliminary application process is intended to ensure early coordination between the Applicant and the Technical Advisory Committee (TAC) to identify issues related to site layout, street type, public frontage, civic space, and other design and infrastructure considerations prior to formal submission. - B. First Meeting with Applicant and TAC.
-A first meeting shall be scheduled at a mutually agreed upon time following the Applicant's request for preliminary review.
-The Applicant shall provide sufficient conceptual materials to allow TAC members to evaluate the proposal's general conformance with the Severance Overlay Zone. - C. Second Meeting with Applicant and TAC.
+The preliminary application process is intended to ensure early coordination between the Applicant and the Technical Advisory Committee (TAC) to identify issues related to site layout, street type, public frontage, civic space, and other design and infrastructure considerations prior to formal submission. - B. Technical Advisory Committee (TAC): The TAC shall be composed of the Zoning Administrator, the Director of Public Works, the Fire Chief, the Police Chief, the Chair of the Planning Commission, the Chair of the Council Planning and Development Committee, and the Chair of the Architectural Board of Review.
+Any TAC member may appoint a representative to participate on their behalf. - C. Second Meeting with Applicant and TAC.
 A second meeting shall be held within thirty (30) days of the later of: - [1] The Applicant's submission of an amended draft application incorporating revisions requested at the first meeting, or - [2] The date of the initial TAC meeting, should no revisions be requested. - [3] In all cases, the second meeting shall occur no later than six (6) months from the date of the first meeting. - D. Completion of Preliminary Review.
 Upon conclusion of the second meeting, or upon written confirmation from the Zoning Administrator that the preliminary review is complete, the Applicant may proceed to Official Plan Submission Review.